Italy, Spain shine as Ukraine crisis hots up

 Italian yields nudged back near record lows while Spanish paper was at 8-1/2-year lows.
-Both are likely to benefit from any asset purchase program the European Central Bank might introduce.
+Both are likely to benefit from any asset purchase programme the European Central Bank might introduce.

 In the latest twist in Ukraine, government forces launched an anti-terrorist operation against separatist militia in the Russian-speaking East.